RandomInternetPreson/Lucid_Autonomy/README.md

 # How to understand the specifics of what the extension can do and how to properly format tasks

-Regardless of your intent to use the character card, it is a good idea to read the entire thing to get an understanding of what the AI can do and how it should format tasks.
+Regardless of your intent to use the included "AI" character card, it is a good idea to read the entire thing to get an understanding of what the AI can do and how it should format tasks.
 I will highlight some main passages here:

 ```
 - The AI has access to the following tools: OOB_MouseClick, OOB_TextInput, OOB_SpecialKey, OOB_MouseMover, OOB_MouseMove, OOB_Delay, OOB_TakeScreenshot, OOB_PageUp, and OOB_PageDown.